- Marxist professor and writer

 In his 2001 “Ecosocialist Manifesto” – co-authored with anthropologist Michael Löwy, a member of the Trotskyist Fourth International – Kovel argues that “the capitalist world system” is a “historically bankrupt” entity wherein “rampant industrialization” and a “global mass culture of consumerism” have caused “an unprecedented degree of ecological breakdown,” all manner of “societal breakdown,” “a chaotic world order,” and “disparities in wealth and power” whose magnitudes are “unprecedented in human history.”
 To combat this “new and malignant variation of fascism,” says Kovel, “we need to build a ‘socialism’ capable of overcoming the crises capital has set going.
 And if socialisms past have failed to do so, then it is our obligation … to struggle for one that succeeds.”

-In his 2002 book The Enemy of Nature, Kovel emphasizes “the need for fundamental change” that could “bring down the capitalist system” which, by his telling, is inherently destructive of the natural world.
+In his 2002 book The Enemy of Nature: The End of Capitalism Or the End of the World, Kovel asserts that “growing numbers of people are beginning to realize that capitalism is the uncontrollable force driving our ecological crisis.”
+He emphasizes the need to promote fundamental change to “bring down the capitalist system” which, by his telling, is inherently destructive of the natural world.
 He also identifies “oil imperialism” – i.e., the capitalist quest to gain control over sources of petroleum to fuel the engines of industry – as a major cause of Western military conflicts with oil-rich, predominantly Muslim nations of the Middle East.
-Moreover, Kovel urges his readers to “ruthlessly criticize the capitalist system” so as to “deligitimate” it and thereby “release people into struggle” against it.
-“Radical criticism of the given,” he says, can be a potent “material force” to promote change.
+Moreover, Kovel urges his readers to be “ruthlessly critical” of the capitalist system so as to deligitimize it.
+Such incessant criticism, he says, can be a potent means of promoting “fundamental change.”

 Kovel’s contempt for America is mirrored by his equally low regard for Israel.
 He has referred to the Jewish state as an “abomination” and “a historical mistake” whose politics are “grounded in the domination, oppression, and expulsion of others”; accused Israel of trying “to destroy everything that is not Jewish in the land of Palestine”; asserted that he well understands “the desire to smash Zionism”; described the West Bank as “a huge concentration camp” populated by Palestinian Arabs; and said that several Israeli prime ministers in recent decades were “openly recognized to have been world-class terrorists and mass murderers.”